Recipes featured in

 Killer at the Cult

-Use this mixture to line the base of an 8-inch flan ring.
+Use this mixture to line the base of an 20cm/8-inch flan ring.
 Place in the fridge to set firm while making the filling.

-To prepare the filling, mix the corn flour/starch and water together in a saucepan.
+To prepare the filling, mix the cornflour and water together in a saucepan.
 Add the lemon rind and juice and bring slowly to the boil, stirring constantly with a wooden spoon.
 Simmer gently until the mixture thickens, then remove from the heat and stir in the sugar.

 Leave to cool slightly, then beat in the egg yolks.
-Pour this mixture into the chilled crumb base.
+Pour this mixture into the chilled biscuit base.

 Bake in a very cool oven for 30 minutes.